DMTF/Redfish-Interop-Validator/README.md

 ## Installation

 The RedfishInteropValidator.py into the desired tool root directory.
 Create the following subdirectories in the tool root directory: "config", "logs", "SchemaFiles".
 Place the example config.ini file in the "config" directory.
-Place the CSDL Schema files to be used by the tool in the root of the schema directory, or the directory given in config.ini.
+Place the CSDL Schema files, found from https://www.dmtf.org/standards/redfish in the 'Schemas' section ,to be used by the tool in the root of the SchemaFiles directory, or the directory given in config.ini.
+This directory should only contain the .xml CSDL files.

 ## Execution Steps